hoaproject/Central/README.md

 ### Benchmark

 All we have to do is to place different marks in the code.
-A mark can be started, paused, stoped and reset.
+A mark can be started, paused, stopped and reset.
 The class `Hoa\Bench` proposes a quick statistic graph that could be helpful:

     $bench = new Hoa\Bench();